 • Open the sample company

-• Navigate to C:\Users\Public\Public Documents\Simply Accounting\20XX\Samdata\>\Universl > is your version of the program which can be Pro, Premium, or Enterprise
+• Navigate to C:\Users\Public\Public Documents\Simply Accounting\20XX\Samdata\>\ Universal> is your version of the program, which can be Pro, Premium, or Enterprise

 • Select Universal and click on OK.